nurcahyaari/sqlsqbdr/readme.md

 */
 ```

 ### build update placeholder
+`BuildUpdatedField` have 3 params. first is the model/ entity's struct, the second is FieldSelectType, the the last is a variadic this params is defined the list of field that you want to update if you choose the FieldSelectType as `IncludeField`. but if you chose the FieldSelectedType as `ExcludeField` the last params is the field that you don't want to update

 ```go
 updatedField, err := sqlsqbdr.BuildUpdatedField(updatedProduct, sqlsqbdr.IncludeField, "name", "price", "discount_price")
 if err != nil {